okemoto6/MySQLtrainingRep/README.md

 # MySQLtrainingRep

-### Repository for training SQL - MySQL and BigQuery
+### Repository for training SQL.
+Queries, definitions and manipulations.